Training: Mountview Academy of Theatre Arts, First Class BA (Hons), graduating in 2021.

 Tavio trained at Arts Educational School.

-Stage Credits include Booker T.Washington in Ragtime (ArtsEd) and Skimbleshanks in Cats (ArtsEd).
+Theatre includes: Swing in Back to the Future (Adelphi Theatre); Booker T.Washington in Ragtime (ArtsEd); Skimbleshanks in Cats (ArtsEd).

 Bob Gale is an Oscar®-nominated Screenwriter-Producer-Director, best known as co-creator, co-writer and co-producer of Back to the Future and its sequels.
 Gale was born and raised in St Louis, Missouri, and graduated Phi Beta Kappa with a BA in Cinema from the University of Southern California in 1973, where he met and began his association with his longtime collaborator, Robert Zemeckis.